abbiekressner/abbiekressner.github.io/kressner-cv.md

 ## Research and work experience {.htmlhidedescription}
+* Assistant Professor · Technical University of Denmark and Rigshospitalet · Copenhagen, Denmark · 3/2019 to present

+    - Assistant Professor in Audiology and Hearing Rehabilitation with a joint appointment at the Hearing Systems Group, Department of Health Technology, Technical University of Denmark and at the Ear, Nose and Throat (ENT) & Audiology Clinic at Rigshopitalet, Copenhagen University Hospital, Denmark

 * Visiting Postdoctoral Researcher · Cochlear, Ltd · Melbourne, Australia · 01/2017 to 04/2017

     - Investigated models for cochlear implant speech intelligibility prediction

-* Postdoctoral Researcher · Technical University of Denmark · Copenhagen, Denmark · 10/2015 to present
+* Postdoctoral Researcher · Technical University of Denmark · Copenhagen, Denmark · 10/2015 to 3/2019

-    -  Investigating speech in noise for cochlear implant recipients, both in the areas of speech intelligibility prediction and psychoacoustic experimentation
+    -  Investigated speech in noise for cochlear implant recipients, both in the areas of speech intelligibility prediction and psychoacoustic experimentation

 * Visiting Scholar · National Acoustic Laboratories · Sydney, Australia · 6/2014 to 2/2015